fiofury1/django-skeleton-docker/README.md

 ## Forking ##
-When forking the project you will likely need to make the updates below.
+After forking the project will need to:

+1. Install packages using Pipenv
+2. Create an .env file in project root (or load environment variables in another way).
-1. Update project level README.md to describe project.
+3. Update project level README.md to describe project.
-2. Update Django Admin URL (for security) (in project urls.py)
+4. Update Django Admin URL (for security) (in project urls.py)
-3. Update Time Zone as needed (in settings.py)
+5. Update Time Zone as needed (in settings.py)
-4. Update Database settings (in .env)
+6. Update Database settings (in .env)
-5. Update Email Settings (in .env)
+7. Update Email Settings (in .env)
-6. Update Allowed Hosts (in settings.py)
+8. Update Allowed Hosts (in settings.py)

 ## Updating Django (Future Topic) ##
 When updating Django...